The Student Prince in Old Heidelberg: Reception

-Although now considered a classic by many film historians, it was far from a unanimous critical success during its original theatrical run.
+Although now considered a classic by many film historians, it was far from an unanimous critical success during its original theatrical run.
 In a review for The New York Times, Mordaunt Hall wrote "Mr. Novarro is natural and earnest, but he is a little too Latin in appearance for the rôle.
 Norma Shearer is attractive as Kathi.
 She, however, does not seem to put her soul into the part.
 She, too, acts well, but, like Mr. Novarro, she does not respond, as other players have done, to Mr. Lubitsch's direction.
 The ablest acting in this piece of work is done by Jean Hersholt as Dr. Guttner [sic] and Gustav von Seyffertitz as the King.
 Their efforts in all their scenes reveal their sensitiveness to the direction."

-According to MGM records The Student Prince in Old Heidelberg earned $894,000 in theater rentals from the United States and Canada and an additional $662,000 from foreign rentals.
+According to MGM records, The Student Prince in Old Heidelberg earned $894,000 in theater rentals from the United States and Canada and an additional $662,000 from foreign rentals.
 Despite being a popular film with movie-goers, the exorbitant production cost of Student Prince kept it from making a profit; the film lost $307,000.